smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

 AutomatedFunctionsConsumer contract deployed to 0x7a2499dd81D40d12104Af556440099611E675E02 on mumbai
 ```

-In the example above, we deployed a Chainlink Functions consumer contract and configured it to get the median bitcoin price every 60 seconds.
+In the example above, you deployed a Chainlink Functions consumer contract and configured it to get the median bitcoin price every 60 seconds.

 ### Configure Chainlink Automation